July 13, 14 & 15, 2018

 - Enjoy international food and music, artists demonstrations, and unique folk art from throughout the world.

 - In the past 14 years, artist sales have exceeded $25 million and impacted over one million lives in the communities they represent.

 - Artists take home 90% of their earnings, giving them the opportunity to serve as catalysts for positive social change in their communities by improving employment, healthcare, education, and well-being.

 International Folk Art Market | Santa Fe fosters economic and cultural sustainability for folk artists and folk art worldwide and creates intercultural exchange opportunities that unite the peoples of the world.
 Each year over 20,000 visitors come to Museum Hill to experience the Market and celebrate folk art while enjoying international food and music.

-Every year over 1,600 community volunteers work to produce a Market that generates an $11 million economic impact for the local economy.
+Every year, more than 2,000 community volunteers work to produce a Market that generates approximately $11 million in economic impact for the local economy.
 The Market’s annual success led to Santa Fe’s designation as a UNESCO City of Folk Art, the first U.S. city named to UNESCO’s prestigious Creative Cities Network.